misakey/ep_misakey_auth/README.md

 (adding a domain will allow any user with an email @domain.tld to connect).

 `ep_misakey_auth.admins` is a similar array to give access to the `/admin` part of your Etherpad instance.

+## Getting it in production ?

+You can easily hack arround with the public local client (client ID: `d3f70c03-fb3f-4296-9d8b-47d93427ff9b`; client secret `secret` ; callback: `http://localhost:9001/auth/callback`).

+If you want to use it on production, you'll need a SSO client.
+To do that send us an email at [join@misakey.com](mailto:join@misakey.com).
+As we are in private beta, client creation isn't accessible without invitation for now.

 ## License